alwaysdata/documentation/content/accounts/misc.en.md

 tags = ["account", "profile"]
 +++

-## Transferring an account to another person

-Go to **Accounts > Transfer to another user**.
-Specify the e-mail address of the target profile that can accept it from the **Transfers** tab in their client interface.
-This will close the current subscription and open a new one in the target profile.

-If you only have one account you can just as easily change the profile information in **Profile** with no need to use the transfer process.

-### Change of contact person but keep the "same client"

-To change the contact person, for example following a departure from the company, there is no need to go through account transfers.
-Instead, edit the owner's profile in the **Profile** menu.

-It is better as it keeps the history of tickets, billing and actions on the profile.

 ## Changing an account name

 It is not currently possible to change an account name.
 Here is a way to work around this issue: